 January 2023 Update

 If you’ve read this far, thank you!
 You got an in-depth glimpse into what I was experiencing when I wrote this.
 I no longer feel that stress, isolation or being overwhelmed by the work of living here.
 I’ve completely adjusted to everything and I am content with this home.
-My life has changed immensely since I wrote this.
+Life has changed immensely since I wrote this.
 I think I was experiencing 3 issues when I wrote this – culture shock or isolation adjustment issues, being overwhelmed by the weather and snow, and I was extremely frustrated with lack of proper internet services.
-I think the issue with the internet was one of the biggest problems and driving forces which made me consider leaving this area and moving away.
-It was very difficult because I make my living online and really struggled with our lack of usable internet.
+I think the issue with the internet was one of the biggest problems.

 I wanted to share that I ended up getting T-Mobile’s rural home internet service and that fixed my “dial-up” dsl issues.
 I would absolutely not recommend ever using Hughesnet services, as that cost me a ton of money and the internet was slow and unreliable.
 I also signed up for Elon Musk’s Starlink satellite internet and it took over a year of waiting, but I finally got it.
 It is incredible!
 It allowed me to get rid of the T-Mobile home internet and all we use is Starlink.
 It’s extremely fast and reliable.